how to join merchant navy

 Mode of CounsellingOnline

 Merchant Navy courses are provided at the diploma and undergraduate levels.
-There are a plethora of merchant navy courses after the 12th standard that candidates can opt for at the diploma or undergraduate level.
+After the 12th standard, candidates can opt for many merchant navy courses at the diploma or undergraduate level.

 Types of Courses Available (Deck, Engine, Electro-technical, etc.)

-Choose a suitable course at a maritime institute, such as deck cadet or marine engineering.
-After training, pass the Merchant Navy exam like IMUCET and interview to become a deck officer or engineer.
-It’s a fulfilling career and also offers global travel opportunities while working at sea.
+Choose a suitable course at a maritime institute, such as a deck cadet or marine engineering.
+After training, pass the Merchant Navy 2025 exam, such as the IMUCET, and interview to become a deck officer or engineer.
+It’s a fulfilling career and offers global travel opportunities while working at sea.
 The list of different courses to get into the Merchant Navy is as follows:

 2. B.Sc Nautical Science